© 2026 Alchemii

 How to List a Solana Token on CoinGecko (2026 Guide)

 Step-by-step guide to listing a Solana SPL token on CoinGecko: requirements, application process, what gets rejected, timeline.
-Plus CoinMarketCap submission for the same effort.
+Plus CoinMarketCap.

 Why CoinGecko / CMC matter